kiquetal/iximuz-labs/Readme.md

     *   **VLAN-Aware Bridge:** Shows how to implement network segmentation using a single bridge and VLANs, effectively creating multiple isolated L2 networks.

     **Pain Points:** The lab highlights the complexity and manual effort required to configure these networks using `iproute2` commands.
 Managing namespaces, veth pairs, bridge settings, and VLAN configurations can be error-prone and difficult to scale without significant automation.

+*   **Working with Containers:** This lab provides practical notes on managing container images using `ctr`.
+It covers essential commands for listing, importing, mounting, and tagging images.
+Additionally, it delves into troubleshooting common Kubernetes issues, such as investigating killed pods by inspecting `kubelet` logs and using `crictl` to examine container states.